yafethtb/black_21/README.md

 ---
 An extra rule:
 If dealer's initial cards have value under than 17, dealer draw a card until the value higher than your value OR it exceeded 21.

 ---
 It's a simple set of rules and algorithm, but how to implement it will be quite challenging for my recent knowledge level of programming.

+### New added:
+New version in folder (jack_with_class) consist of three files: card_stack.py(model), the_casino.py (controller), the_table.py(view).
+I refactoring my previous code to make it easier to understand.